 “I’m In Charge Of Wild Encounters At The Zoo”

-We interviewed Maura Messerly, Manager of Wild Encounters and Fun! at the Cincinnati Zoo and Botanical Garden.
-Maura shares her story, and talks about what it’s like to work in a zoo.
+Meet Maura Messerly, Manager of Wild Encounters and Fun! at the Cincinnati Zoo and Botanical Garden.
+Maura shares her story of how she came to work at a zoo, getting started in the business, what it’s like to work in a zoo.

 Maura Messerly: Fun At The Zoo